 Fit and Comfort

-While lens quality is an important piece of the performance-sunglasses puzzle, the fit and comfort of a model carries just as much weight.
+While lens quality is an important piece of the sport sunglasses puzzle, the fit and comfort of a model carries just as much weight.
 A high-quality lens is useless if the glasses give you a headache after five minutes.
 It's key that your glasses fit your face well and not create discomfort when you can be wearing them for up to ten hours at a time (depending on just how hardcore you are).
 We rated models in this metric based on their fit versatility as well as the comfort of their frame materials.
 To generate our rating for each model, we had each of our testers try them out and provide notes on how they fit naturally, whether they could be adjusted to fit properly, their feel on the face, and if they created discomfort over time.
 We also recruited the help of friends and family with diverse head sizes to make sure we got the full picture on each model.

 Midway through our testing, it became clear that one model stood out from the rest in this metric.
 The Smith Wildcat was a unanimous favorite among everyone who tried them on.
 The Wildcat's TR90 frame construction is soft and flexible and can expand to fit most head sizes without a hint of pressure on the temples.
 The adjustable nose piece can conform to most nose shapes, and its hydrophilic rubber contact points are comfortable and grippy and allow the frames to disappear from your thoughts when they're on your face.
 Smith's Attack Max was a close second in this metric with its frameless design and similar hydrophilic rubber contact points, but we noticed that its arms are a little bit stiffer and don't conform quite as well to the sides of the head.